 Leaders today are inundated with reasons to transform their organizations in search of better outcomes.
 New market entrants erode profit, competitors seem to be always moving ahead, all while customers seek higher quality and cheaper sources of service.

 The pace and appetite for change is exhausting.
 Yet comparatively, it feels like your organization is sinking deeper into the mud.
 “We want to change but the culture here is too difficult to change”.
 It’s a frequent remark we have all heard and said but what does it mean?

 Culture is the original business meme.
 Its meaning and usage are as abstract and intangible as the word itself.
 “If we just fix the culture we will be successful”.
 A statement full of positive intent yet lacking a clear directive or step to take.

 A new culture is not a browser plugin.
 Leaders cannot simply select an extension, download and install it from the Web.
 Nor should, leaders expect the update to be applied only to others and not to themselves.

-The prevailing thinking is the need to change people’s mindset.
+The prevailing thinking is the need to change people’s mindsets.
 The belief being if we tell people to think differently, they will act differently.
-All hands meetings are called, PowerPoint decks are prepped and an executive tour is scheduled to rally the troops for the mission ahead.
-A one, maybe two day training session is delivered and the metamorphosis begins.
+All-hands meetings are called, PowerPoint decks are prepped and an executive tour is scheduled to rally the troops for the mission ahead.
+A one, maybe two-day training session is delivered and the metamorphosis begins.
 But it does not.

 Culture is our behaviors.
 It is the actions we perform.
 The way we talk, and treat one another.
 The way we behave reflects the values and expectations we have of ourselves, and of one another.